 - Uses words that convey the sense of an ending

 - Make the outcome of your primary conflict feel explicable but not predictable.
-Show the possible outcomes of a conflict (for example, make a killer’s escape or conviction equally possible – keep the reader guessing)
+For example, make a killer’s escape or conviction equally possible – keep the reader guessing

 - Build tension by adding story complications.
 (In The Lord of the Rings, Frodo must not only destroy the ring but do so with a greatly diminished party as he journeys towards the villain’s heartland)

-- Make sure that you keep up dramatic tension until the end – the ending you arrive at shouldn’t feel too easily won
+- Make sure that you keep up dramatic tension until the end.
+Meaningful wins seldom come easy

-- If applicable, keep readers guessing how things will pan out with a plot twist.
-If you use a surprise plot twist, remember to keep the surprise believable and avoid being unoriginal (don’t create a villain who says ‘Tom, I am your father’)
+- Keep readers guessing how things will pan out with a plot twist.
+If you use a surprise plot twist, remember to keep the surprise believable

 - Read the final paragraphs of your favourite novels.
 What kind of language does the author use?
 Is it poignant, nostalgic, dramatic or epic in tone?

 - Make sure the ending ties back to the preceding story.
-One way to do this is make the subject and/or structure of your ending echo the opening lines of your novel
+One example of this is having an ending that echoes, in imagery or themes, the opening lines of your novel